yllgashi/yllgashi/README.md

 ### Hi there 👋

+### Hi there 👋

+- 🔭 I’m currently working on my count project
+- 🌱 I’m currently learning angular and node
+- 📫 Contact me on telegram: @yllgashi

 <!--
 **yllgashi/yllgashi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.